nurainabalqis/E-portfolio/README.md

     staying updated on industry trends.
-    This enthusiasm for learning not only keeps me adaptable but also allows me to bring fresh ideas and insights to any project."]
+    This enthusiasm for learning not only keeps me adaptable but also allows me to bring fresh ideas and insights to any project.🌱💡📚"]
     markdown --> newLines

   ```